-Lawsuits have been filed against the manufacturers of hernia mesh Atrium’s C-QUR and Ethicon’s Physiomesh after clinical studies showed severe injuries and high recurrence rates.
+Lawsuits are being filed against The manufacturers of the hernia mesh Atrium’s C-QUR and Ethicon’s Physiomesh after clinical studies showed severe injuries and high recurrence rates.
 Patients who suffered serious complications required patch removal and revision surgery.
 No full recall of these products has been issued yet by the Food and Drug Administration (FDA).
 However, some companies voluntarily withdrew their pelvic repair systems from the market because of their alleged risks.

 Injury: Revision Surgeries, foreign body reactions, adhesions, shrinkage

 Manufacturer: Ethicon Inc, C.R.
 Bard, Boston Scientific Corp. and American Medical Systems Inc.

 Settlement Amounts: EST – $400,000 over $1,000,000

 Hernia meshes are thin membranes which are used to strengthen and repair the damaged stomach tissue.
 They are usually made of a biologic material such as cow fetus skin or pig intestine, or synthetic non-absorbable materials such as polyester or polypropylene.
 Meshes are implanted within the abdominal cavity where they act like a plug, keeping the organs from bulging.
 As soon as scar tissue grows through the device, a new layer is formed to further reinforce organ walls.

 In the last 20 years, up to 90% of surgical hernia repairs involved the use of a mesh.
 There are many types of mesh available, depending on their size, shape, and target tissues.
 Some of them known as “tissue separating meshes” were designed to integrate themselves inside the abdominal wall.
 Here they formed a barrier against other organs, preventing them from adhering to their waxy surface.
 C-QUR and Physiomesh had this barrier on both sides.

 Our Lawyers answer your questions in a free and confidential manner